C-NERD/clinical-notes/pages/Obligations before physical examinations.md

 	- Introduce yourself to the patient
 	- Tell the purpose of the examination you are about to perform
 	- Seek for patients consent
+- Stay on the right side of the patient
+- Screen the patient
+- Wash hand under running water or sanitizer
+- Ask for a chaperon